 SCORE is a well-recognized organization with country-wide operations.
 Though not exclusive to women entrepreneurs, it supports local experts, interactive workshops, and a vast online library of templates, tools, and resources.
 The good thing is its workshops are categorized by business stage (in-business, startup, disaster recovery, or exiting), topic, and type of entrepreneur (such as women entrepreneurs, veteran entrepreneurs, and rural/young entrepreneurs.

 4. Lender Match

 Lender Match is a key resource offered by the Small Business Administration (SBA).
-It has 4 simple workflows to get help.
+It has four simple workflows to get help.
 For instance, you may describe your loan needs, get matched to relevant lenders who express interest in your loan, talk to lenders, and apply for a loan.

 It even provides an abbreviated checklist for you to go through before applying for a loan.

 If you are of Latin-American origin, you can take help from the National Latina Business Women Association in the Inland Empire chapter.

 6. EntreprenEntrepreneur’stion- Inland Empire